(Updated 12th July 2021)

 We use your data to invite you to conferences and events.
 Sometimes Civica uses this information to provide assistance with travel and/or hotel arrangements at the request of the individual.

-Our lawful basis for processing data for these purposes is legitimate interest.
+Our lawful basis for processing data for these purposes our legitimate interest in promoting our business.

 To host meetings with you at Civica Offices, conferences or exhibitions

 We need to process your data in order to manage access and physical security at our offices.
 At some Civica sites visitors may be required to provide photo proof of id, but this information will not be stored.
-Our lawful basis is legitimate interest to ensure the security of our business premises and authorised attendance at our events.
+Our lawful basis is our legitimate interest in ensuring the security of our business premises and authorised attendance at our events.

 We may also ask for dietary restrictions or access requirements that reveal religious beliefs or physical health conditions.
 Our legal basis for processing these data is your consent which you can withdraw at any time.